How to Clean Your AirPods and Case

 Enjoy your like-new, sanitized AirPods!

-- If crumbs, dirt, or other debris has gotten lodged into the charging port, you can gently clean this opening with a soft-bristled toothbrush.
+Yes, you heard correctly — it's time to break out a fresh toothbrush, but not for your teeth.
+If crumbs, dirt, or other debris has gotten lodged into the charging port, you can gently clean this opening with a soft-bristled toothbrush.

-And just like that, you’ve got the know-how you need on how to clean your AirPods case.
+And just like that, you’ve got all you need to know for how to clean your AirPods and AirPods case.

-Of course, you’ll be content in the knowledge that they’ve been newly cleaned and freshly sanitized.
-If you want to go the extra mile in decking your AirPods out in style, check out SaharaCase’s line of silicone Airpod cases to add a beautiful pop of color (and much-needed protection) to your AirPods!
+Of course, you’ll be content with the knowledge that they’ve been newly cleaned and freshly sanitized the next time you’re ready to jam out to some music.
+If you want to go the extra mile in decking your AirPods out in style, check out SaharaCase’s line of silicone AirPod cases to add a beautiful pop of color (and much-needed protection) to your AirPods!